Community-OSS/gdg-aba-website-backend/README.md

     ```bash
     git clone https://github.com/YourUsername/gdg-aba-website-backend.git
     ```

 3. **Create a Branch:** Create a new branch for your work.
 Use a descriptive branch name that reflects the nature of your contribution.
 Preferably, use your username as the branch.

     ```bash
     git checkout -b feature/your-new-feature
     ```
+Note: Don't forget to install the required packages by doing `pip install -r requirements.txt`

 4. **Make Changes:** Make your changes or additions to the project code.
 Be sure to follow the project's coding guidelines and best practices.